jplaurie/2dPointVortex/README.md

-# PointVortex
+# 2dPointVortex

-PointVortex is a dependency-light C++20 solver for two-dimensional point-vortex dynamics.
+2dPointVortex is a dependency-light C++20 solver for two-dimensional point-vortex dynamics.
 It supports the infinite plane, a square periodic box, and a circular disk; CPU/OpenMP, MPI, and NVIDIA CUDA executables use the same input format, integrators, output files, and checkpoints.